secpap/Encrypted-Telegram/README.md

 ## Project Overview

-Encrypted Telegram is a messaging application based on Telegram, providing end-to-end encryption and IP address display for enhanced security and transparency.
+Encrypted Telegram is a messaging app built on Telegram, featuring end-to-end encryption to deliver higher security and privacy protection.

 ## Key Features